sanathaniel/msa/conference/MSA2025/CFP.markdown

 Workshops are participatory in format and can be either 90 or 120 minutes in length.
 They may be led by one person or by a panel of experts.
 Participants will register for workshops at the same time as conference registration.
 </p>

-<p><a href="https://msa2025.exordo.com/">Click here to submit Workshop Proposals</a> by Friday March 15, 2025.
+<p><a href="https://msa2025.exordo.com/">Click here to submit Workshop Proposals</a> by Saturday March 15, 2025.
 Please include a 300-word description of the workshop purpose and format.
 Participants’ bios are limited to 100 words.</p>
 		</div>
 </details>
 <hr>